jimshowalter/architecture-enforcer/README.md

 ## Defining Target State ##

-The target state is defined in a file.
+The target state is defined in a yaml file.
 The file defines layers, domains, and components, all of which are logical groupings that exist "virtually" on top of whatever snarl constitutes the current codebase.

 ### Layers ###